Albert R. van Dyck papers

 Scope and Content Note

 The collection consists of floor plans and elevations for an automobile service garage for Abigail Thompson at 320 So.
-6th Street, Minneapolis (1916), designed with Twichell; a set of heating specifications for the Jordan brothers residence, 2506 Grand Avenue So., in Minneapolis (undated); a watercolor rendering of an unidentified Presbyterian church (delineated by Floyd Brown, undated); and 84 3" x 4" black and white photographs of residential interiors, some of which are unidentified and all of which are not identified as to date and location.
-Most of them are probably in Minneapolis and St. Paul.
+6th Street, Minneapolis (1916), designed with Twichell; a set of heating specifications for the Jordan brothers' residence, 2506 Grand Avenue So., in Minneapolis (undated); a watercolor rendering of an unidentified Presbyterian church (delineated by Floyd Brown, undated); and 84 3" x 4" black-and-white photographs of residential interiors with unknown dates and locations.
+Some of the black-and-white photos are of unidentified buildings.
+Most of these are likely in Minneapolis and St. Paul.

 Collection contains plans of buildings designed by Albert van Dyck, as well as photographs of residential interiors from homes in the Twin Cities area.

 The collection is organized alphabetically according to commission name in the following series: